Want to know the Oculus Rift microphone location? Wondering where exactly is it?

 Here are all the pictures from different angles:

-Out of all the VR headsets, Oculus Rift microphone quality is actually the best in my opinion.
+Out of all the VR headsets, Oculus Rift microphone quality is actually one of the best.
 It sounds really clear and it seems like they invested a lot more into audio compared to HTC Vive.

 Click on the Play button to hear the mic quality: